zippy84/vtkbool/README.md

 ## Errors and their meaning

-- *First/Second input does not contain any supported cells.*

-  What it says.
-Look at the Features.

 - *Bad shaped cells detected.*

   At least one cell has a bad shape.
 For a cell with more than three points: not all points lie on the plane defined by the calculated surface normal.